When it comes to understanding old world vs new world wines, it helps to brush up on your history.

 Old world wines come from the old imperial powers – countries that have been making wine for thousands of years and have created laws that govern the process.
 New world wines come largely from the countries that were once the colonies of those empires.
 Without the limitations of laws and ancient traditions, new world winemakers are free to experiment with their processes.

-In this lesson, sommelier Kristene King Thrall explains new world vs old world wine and why it’s important to understand the difference.
+In this online lesson, sommelier Kristene King Thrall explains new world vs old world wine and why it’s important to understand the difference.

 - The differences between old world and new world wines